 Make contact with a real estate agent right away.
-They come at a price, but it’s worth it in a seller’s market, as the agents have access to an intranet that offers properties before they are listed on websites such as Funda or VBO, giving you a clear advantage over other buyers.”
+They come at a price, but it’s worth it in a seller’s market.
+Agents have access to an intranet that offers properties before they are listed on websites such as Funda or VBO, giving you a clear advantage over other buyers.”

 Real estate agents in the Netherlands work for the seller – so they’re not on your side.
-By employing your own buying agent, you can get important market advice and ensure the property you’re considering purchasing is valued by someone with your interests at heart.
+By employing your own buying agent, you can get important market advice.
+You’ll ensure the property you’re considering purchasing is valued by someone with your interests at heart.

-Before appointing an agent, check they’re a member of a reputable organisation such as the NVM, which oversees agents selling around 75% of homes in the Netherlands.
+Before appointing an agent, check they’re a member of a reputable organization such as the NVM.
+NVM oversees agents selling around 75% of homes in the Netherlands.

 4. Look a little closer during house viewings

-When you turn up to view a property, you’re sure to be taken in by the superficial, cosmetic things such as carpets, furnishings and what colour you’d repaint that awful living room wall.
+When you view a property, you’re sure to be taken in by the cosmetic things such as carpets, furnishings, and what color you’d repaint that awful living room wall.

-However, if you approach your viewing with an eagle eye (or, even better, using the trained pair of your agent), you could get ahead of the game — and potentially spy some major issues.
-Check taps and light switches, and keep an eye out for signs of humidity or mould.
-This is especially true in the bathroom, basement and attic.
-Also be sure to check the foundation of the home, the ceilings and window- and doorframes — any necessary repairs could be expensive.
+However, if you approach your viewing with an eagle eye, you could get ahead of the game — and potentially spy some major issues.
+Check taps and light switches, and keep an eye out for signs of humidity or mold.
+This is especially true in the bathroom, basement, and attic.
+Also, check the foundation of the home, the ceilings, and window- and doorframes; any necessary repairs could be expensive.

 Note: as for those attractive furnishings and appliances that caught your eye, they’re not usually included in the purchase price.
 But your agent can expertly negotiate your offer to give you a chance at keeping those lovely curtains, or that state-of-the-art washing machine.

-Asbestos can be a problem in older homes in the Netherlands — and though the government aims to have it eliminated by 2024, it can quickly turn a great buy into a dud.
+Asbestos can be a problem in older homes in the Netherlands.
+Though the government aims to have it eliminated by 2024, it can quickly turn a great buy into a dud.